DevOps-Sad-people/itu-minitwit/report/6-appendix.md

 This ensures that all changes to the protected branches have been approved and tested.

+## CI/CD Pipeline

+In the following section, we will discuss the CI/CD pipeline of our system, and for this, we discuss two key branches: `main` and `develop`.
+The `main` branch includes the code running on our production environment, and `develop` branch includes the code running on our staging environment.
+For the sake of communication, we will simply address these branches by `production` and `staging`.

+We use GitHub for handling our repository and tracking the process with their issue system.
+We use a branching strategy, where features written in issues are worked on in `feature`-branches.
+Once ready, they are then merged into `staging` and then into `production`.
+This enables us to test and deploy the feature before production, at the cost of slightly longer delivery times.
+This means that for features to make it through to production, it includes three phases:

+1. We work on the issue using a `feature`-branch.
+Developers work on and finalize the feature on this branch.
+2. Once ready, a pull-request is created to merge the `feature`-branch into `staging`, where tests, linting, static code analysis and a fellow team member, must pass or approve the request, before being able to merge it into staging.
+3. Once deployed to the staging environment, if the staging environment sees no failures and passes a manual test, a pull-request into `production` is made.
+Once approved by tests, linting, static code analysis and a fellow team member, the feature is pushed into main.

 ### [Seb/Nick] Development environemnt: local => branch => staging => production

 As explain in the [Proceess section](3-process.md) when developing new features you branch off `develop` then implement the changes and test them **locally** via the local docker development environment `dovker-compose.dev.yml`.
 Then changes are pushed to a remote branch so another person can continue working on the changes.
 When the feature/tasks is completed a pull request is created.
 When the changes are approved they merge into `develop` and trigger a new deployment to the staging environment.
 If the changes work in the staging environment a pull request from `develop` into `main` can be created.
 Once the pull request is approved a new release and deployment to production is triggered.

 When developing new features you branch off `develop` then implement the changes and test them **locally** via the local docker development environment `dovker-compose.dev.yml`.
 Then changes are pushed to a remote branch so another person can continue working on the changes.
 When the feature/tasks is completed a pull request is created.
 When the changes are approved they merge into `develop` and trigger a new deployment to the staging environment.
 If the changes work in the staging environment a pull request from `develop` into `main` can be created.
 Once the pull request is approved a new release and deployment to production is triggered.

+## Issues and bugs

 ### [Seb/Nick] Returning wrong statuscode (Misalignment with simulation)